Flag of the European Union EU Clinical Trials Register Help

 A.3Full title of the trial

-A Phase I/II Open-Label, Two-Part, Dose-Finding and Separate Cohort Expansion Trial to Assess the Safety, Tolerability and Preliminary Efficacy of Repeated Doses of CLEVER-1 Antibody Bexmarilimab in Combination with Azacitidine or Azacitidine/Venetoclax in Subjects with Myelodysplastic Syndrome or Chronic Myelomonocytic Leukemia or Acute Myeloid Leukemia
+A Phase I/II Open-Label Study to Assess the Safety, Tolerability and Preliminary Efficacy of the Clever-1 Antibody Bexmarilimab in Combination with Standard of Care Therapy in Patients with Myelodysplastic Syndrome or Chronic Myelomonocytic Leukemia or Acute Myeloid Leukemia

 A.3.1Title of the trial for lay people, in easily understood, i.e. non-technical, language